-- 1. Differences among states and territories in the classification used as follows: - New South Wales, Victoria, Western Australia and Tasmania provided principal diagnosis data based on the ICD-10-AM 6th Edition - South Australia used a combination of ICD-10-AM 4th Edition and NCCH ICD-10-AM Mental Health Manual 1st Edition - Australian Capital Territory used the ICD-10-AM 5th Edition - Queensland used a combination of ICD-10-AM 6th Edition and NCCH ICD-10-AM Mental Health Manual 1st Edition - Northern Territory used the NCCH ICD-10-AM Mental Health Manual 1st Edition. - 2.
+- 1. Differences among states and territories in the classification used as follows: - Queensland, Western Australia, Tasmania and the Australian Capital Territory report that data are submitted in accordance with the ICD-10-AM 7th edition, consistent with the NMDS - New South Wales provided data based on the ICD-10-AM 6th edition - South Australia used a combination of ICD-10-AM 4th Edition and NCCH ICD-10-AM Mental Health Manual 1st Edition - Northern Territory used the used the ICD-10-AM 3rd edition. - 2.
 Differences according to the size of the facility (for example, large versus small) in the ability to accurately code principal diagnosis. - 3.
 Differences in the availability of appropriately qualified clinicians to assign principal diagnoses (diagnoses are generally to be made by psychiatrists, whereas service contacts are mainly provided by non-psychiatrists). - 4.
 Differences according to whether the principal diagnosis is applied to an individual service contact or to a period of care.
-New South Wales and the Australian Capital Territory report the current diagnosis for each service contact rather than a principal diagnosis for a longer period of care.
+New South Wales and Western Australia report the current diagnosis for each service contact rather than a principal diagnosis for a longer period of care.
 The remaining jurisdictions report principal diagnosis as applying to a longer period of care.